Let’s begin by answering a few of the core “what” questions to explain the nature of Fugue.

 Is Cloud Computing Experience a Prerequisite to Using Fugue?

 You do not need cloud computing experience to use Fugue, although you do need to understand your application’s architecture and how your application works.
 You should know which cloud infrastructure services it will need, such as computing or storage.
 You declare your cloud infrastructure using simple syntax, and Fugue assumes the complexity of building, operating, and maintaining it.

 Fugue removes the complexity and undifferentiated burden of configuring and maintaining cloud infrastructure, allowing you and your team to focus on creating value with your applications.
 If you want to stop wasting time managing configuration details, maintaining infrastructure, and chasing bugs in production, consider using Fugue to run your cloud workloads.

 Who Should Use Fugue?

-Because Fugue is an infrastructure-level operating system for the cloud, anyone deploying workloads in the cloud can benefit from it.
+Because Fugue is automation software for enterprise cloud operations, anyone deploying workloads in the cloud can benefit from it.
 Large enterprises face complex challenges managing workloads at scale in the cloud, and they can benefit from the efficiency, control, security, and agility that Fugue provides.
 Those running smaller workloads in the cloud can benefit from the “set it and forget it” advantages of Fugue, allowing scarce resources to be devoted to value-creating applications rather than costly infrastructure maintenance.